hashicorp/consul/website/source/docs/guides/agent-encryption.html.md

 A rolling update can be made by restarting the Consul agents (clients and servers) in turn. `consul reload` or `kill -HUP <process_id>` is _not_ sufficient to change the gossip configuration.

-**Step 3**: Update the `encrypt_verify_outgoing` setting to `true` and perform another rolling update of the cluster.
+**Step 3**: Update the `encrypt_verify_outgoing` setting to `true` and perform another rolling update of the cluster by restarting Consul on each agent.
 The agents will now be sending encrypted gossip but will still allow incoming unencrypted traffic.

 ```javascript
 {